purplepalmdash/blogsource/src/content/post/2020-03-14-OnUsingAsciidoctorPDF.md

 ```
 The tranlation goes one-by-one, until all of the pot files has been translated.

+Notice: the auto translation got many errors, you have to correct them manually.

 ### Building steps
-I use ja for start, cause japanese version has been translated:
+I use ja language for start, cause japanese version has been translated:

 ```
 # cd UG9